 It is a good idea to keep an aloe vera plant in your home.
 Just snap off one of the leaves and squeeze out the gel from within.
 Then rub into the affected area and allow it to sink in, removing pain, inflammation, and soothing sore skin.
-Alternatively choose a natural product with lashings of organic aloe in it for instant relief.
+Alternatively, choose a natural after sun or natural product with lashings of organic aloe in it for instant relief.

 Honey is great for all kinds of skin complaints including cuts, abrasions and burns.
 Just smooth a thin layer over the burnt skin and massage it in to enjoy its healing, soothing, and moisturising qualities.

 Oats are great for soothing skin and if you have sunburn, the best way to use it is to add it to a lukewarm bath.
 Just add a cup of finely ground oats to the bathwater, swirl it around, lay back and soak for around 20 minutes to get the full effect.